Skills, Plugins & Marketplaces Explained

 Dynamic Context Injection

-SpecWeave skills inject project-specific overrides at load time using shell one-liners:
+SpecWeave skills inject project-specific overrides at load time using dynamic context injection blocks:

 ## Your Project's Customizations